yoctoproject/poky/documentation/ref-manual/variables.rst

       at build time should be done by adding "ptest" to (or removing it from) :term:`DISTRO_FEATURES`.

+   :term:`PTEST_PYTEST_DIR`
+      Within the :ref:`ref-classes-ptest-python-pytest` class, the
+      :term:`PTEST_PYTEST_DIR` variable represents the path within the source tree of a Python package holding the unit tests to be tested with the `pytest <https://docs.pytest.org>`__ framework.
+The default value for this variable is ``tests``.

+      For more information, see
+      the :ref:`ref-classes-ptest-python-pytest` class documentation.

    :term:`PV`
       The version of the recipe.
 The version is normally extracted from the recipe filename.
 For example, if the recipe is named